jgarcia24n/MouseSearch/README.md

 * **Volume Mount (Docker):** `- /mnt/storage/downloads:/downloads`
 * **.env `TORRENT_DOWNLOAD_PATH`:** `/downloads/torrents/`
 * **.env `ORGANIZED_PATH`:** `/downloads/organized/`

-**For Bare Metal installations:** Simply use absolute paths on your host system, again ensuring they are both on the same fileysystem/disk (e.g., `/mnt/storage/downloads/torrents/` and `/mnt/storage/downloads/organized/`).

 This setup guarantees that both paths point to the same underlying device, allowing hard links to be created.